 These stocks are minor contributors to general season mixed-stock ocean fisheries.
 Standard fall Chinook spawning index escapement data were available for the smaller SOC rivers (Winchuck, Chetco, and Pistol rivers).
 These had been used for assessment of the conservation objective for the SOC stocks prior to 2015.
-The 2022 average density from standard survey areas was 19 adult spawners per mile, a slight decrease from 2021 (PFMC 2023 Appendix B, Table B-8).
-Beginning in 2015, for the SOC Chinook stock complex, the conservation objective is assessed using the escapement estimate of naturally produced fall Chinook at Huntley Park on the Rogue River (PFMC 2023, Appendix B, Table B-10, Chapter II, Table II-5, and Figure II-3).
+The 2023 average density from standard survey areas was 29 adult spawners per mile, a decrease from the 2022 average of 43 adult spawners per mile (PFMC 2024 Appendix B, Table B-8).
+Beginning in 2015, for the SOC Chinook stock complex, the conservation objective is assessed using the escapement estimate of naturally produced fall Chinook at Huntley Park on the Rogue River (PFMC 2024, Appendix B, Table B-10, Chapter II, Table II-5, and Figure II-3).